Skip to main content

 Alliance History

 As a result of these efforts, a highly successful annual lecture series on the Holocaust and genocide was created at Sonoma State University.
-As a University-community partnership, the Board includes members of the community, University faculty and administrators, and students who have participated in the Lecture Series.
+As a university-community partnership, the Alliance Board includes members of the community, the University, and students who have participated in the Lecture Series.
 In 2010, the name of the Alliance was changed to the Alliance for the Study of the Holocaust and Genocide to reflect its revised mission and its continuing educational commitment to include all those affected by genocide.

 Contact Us